canonical/ubuntu-security-documentation/security-features/privilege-restriction/cgroups.rst

 constrains it.
 This containment ensures that the rogue process will be terminated or throttled before it can crash the entire system, preserving the availability of other essential services.

-Foundations of Containerization
+Foundations of containerization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 cgroups are the bedrock of container technologies like Docker and LXD.
 They provide the resource isolation that makes containers viable.
 By placing each container into its own cgroup, the system can guarantee that one container cannot access more than its allocated share of CPU or memory, reducing the impact it can have on other containers or the host system.

-Service Management with ``systemd``
+Service management with ``systemd``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On modern Ubuntu systems, ``systemd`` makes extensive use of cgroups to manage all system services.